dong200k/Phaser_Game/server/devdocs/MonsterCreation.md

 ## Uploading Monster onto Firebase

-- Open up my-app
+1. Open up my-app
-- Head to the monster's page
+2. Head to the monster's page
-- Login if needed.
+3. Login if needed.
-- Create a new monster.

-- Upload assets.
+4. Create a new monster.
+Make sure the name is unique.
+The aseprite key is used to associate the monster's image with the monster.

+5. Upload assets.
+Make sure the asset key matches the aseprite key of the monster.
     - You can upload them locally or onto firebase.
+    - Make sure the upload type is aseprite.